Ups & Downs

 One way of sorting them out is to remind all of the desires, “Okay, we are all here for the sake of happiness, and we want a happiness that really lasts, right?”
-And some will say, “I don’t care.”
-And you’ve got to ask them, “What do you mean, you don’t care?”
+Some will say, “I don’t care.”
+You’ve got to ask them, “What do you mean, you don’t care?”
 You’ve got to question that voice.
-Ask yourself, “Okay, the sufferings that you had in the past, were you glad to have them?
+Ask yourself, “Okay, the sufferings you had in the past, were you glad to have them?
 When there was suffering, when it was really hard, did you not care about them at all?
 No, you really cared at that point.
 You say don’t you care for yourself anymore, what is this?”
-Because you find that the defilements, even though they have their reasons, have pretty bad reasons.
-And if you can get them out and examine them, you begin to see where the reasons fall apart.
+You find that the defilements, even though they have their reasons, have pretty bad reasons.
+If you can ferret them out and examine them, you begin to see where the reasons fall apart.

 Here, again, is where you have to be patient, and show that you have some stamina, that you’re not going to give in.

 But as for which techniques are going to work, which techniques are not going to work, that’s up to you to test for yourself.
 You have to learn to read your own mind: That’s a large part of discernment.
 You learn how to read what works and what doesn’t work.
 Some things may work for a while, then not work.
 Okay, then come back again.
 Don’t get discouraged.
 We’re dealing with complex problems.